 Try not to get spooked by a couple of enormous boulders that have dropped into the canyon from the mountainside above and been trapped in the V-shape of the valley, right above your head.
 They’ve clearly been there for a quite a while!

-The path is a bit of a scramble in places, strewn with rocks and large boulders dumped into the gorge by the water flooding down from the Sierra de Bernia during heavy rainfall.
-It’s worth checking the weather forecast before you go, as barrancos like this one can fill with water alarmingly quickly in stormy weather.
+The path is a bit of a scramble in places.
+Rocks and large boulders have been dumped into the gorge by the water flooding down from the Sierra de Bernia during heavy rainstorms.
+It’s worth checking the weather forecast before you go, as barrancos can fill with water alarmingly quickly in stormy weather.